shdwmtr/wallpiper/README.md

 # wallpiper

 An ~100kb native translation layer for Wallpaper Engine on GNU/Linux based compositors.
+Wallpiper offers native support for Wallpaper Engine, without re-inventing the wheel.

 If you find this utility/tool useful, please consider giving it a star ⭐